Our Impact in 2025 By the Numbers

-The Clinical Services Department and Mental Health Outcomes, LLC are pleased to share the Our Impact in 2024 By the Numbers report highlighting the Behavioral Health Division’s clinical and quality outcomes successes.
+The Clinical Services Department and Mental Health Outcomes, LLC are pleased to share the Our Impact in 2025 By the Numbers report highlighting the U.S. Behavioral Health Division’s clinical and quality outcomes successes.

-The principles of UHS are borne out in this report reflecting our provision of superior quality patient care and recognizing and valuing each member of our team and their good work.
+The principles of UHS are borne out in this report reflecting our provision of superior quality patient care and recognizing and valuing each member of our team and their dedication to this good work.

 Behavioral Health Impact